top of page

 a man in court addressing some judges

 Portugal, with its rich history, stunning landscapes, and vibrant culture, attracts millions of visitors each year.
 However, to ensure a respectful and enjoyable experience, there are certain cultural faux pas and mistakes that travelers should avoid.
-This comprehensive guide outlines the key things not to do while visiting Portugal, helping you navigate local customs and traditions with grace.
+Don't get me wrong here, Portuguese people are generally very chill, but this comprehensive guide outlines a few things not to do while visiting Portugal, helping you navigate local customs and traditions with grace.

 1. Neglecting Proper Forms of Address